taimoorkhan-nlp/latent_dirichlet_allocation/README.md

 - *requirements.txt not needed*

 ## Environment setup
 As it is the vanilla implementation of the Latent Dirichlet Allocation technique with everything built from scratch.
+It only needs `numpy`, `pandas`, `random` and `string` for basic operations while `json` to read method configurations in JSON format.
 - Setup the environment using [requirements.txt](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/requirements.txt) through command `pip install -r requirements.txt`
-- Put your data in [data/input.csv](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/data/input.csv)
-- Execute the first notebook [prepare-data.ipynb](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/prepare-data.ipynb) to transform the data into integer encoding
-- Execute the main notebook `[LDA-collapsed-gibbs-sampling.ipynb](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/LDA-collapsed-gibbs-sampling.ipynb) to get results

 ## Sample input and output

-### Input
+**Input data**
 The input can be any text to explore.
 For demonstration purposes, we use BBC news article headlines as sample documents.
 Below are 10 example headlines taken from the dataset, which can be found in the file [data/input.csv](https://github.com/taimoorkhan-nlp/latent_dirichlet_allocation/blob/master/data/input.csv)

 | Headlines |